frovedis/frovedis/doc/tutorial/tutorial.md

 but a regression tree&apos;s predicted probabilities make no sense (those values are always set to zero).

+# 4.7 Deep Learning

+We provide preliminary support of deep neural network.
+It is based on third party library "tiny-dnn", which is very cleanly written C++ deep learning library.
+We modified it and added some modules to support distributed training and to improve performance on vector architecture.
+It also depends on a library called "vednn", which provides optimized kernel operation of layers (e.g. convolutional layer) on vector architecture.

+Basic idea of how to use it is the same as tiny-dnn.
+Distributed training is implemented by splitting the training data into the nodes, which is so called data parallel style.
+Each node train the local data; at the time of back propagation, the gradient calculated at each node is all-gathered, which takes place in the optimizer.

+Please look at "src/tut4.7-1/tut.cc", which uses MLP (multy layer perceptron) to recognize hand written digit (MNIST).

+To run the code, you need MNIST dataset.
+If you installed Frovedis from rpm, you can find it in ${INSTALLPATH}/data/mnist.tar.gz.
+Please extract data from the file.

+First, you need to include `<frovedis/ml/dnn/dnn.hpp>` in addition to `<frovedis.hpp>`.
+Since it uses mnist data, it also includes `<tiny_dnn/io/mnist_parser.h>`.
+The file `<tiny_dnn/io/display.h>` is used to display the progress.
+(Unlike the original tiny-dnn, we tried to separate including files.)

+In the main function, arguments are parsed and the function `train` is called.
+Please go to the function train.

+The function `parse_mnist_labels` and `parse_mnist_images` loads the images and labels of the MNIST data.
+The type of loaded label is `std::vecctor<label_t>`, where `label_t` is defined as `size_t`.
+The type of loaded image is `std::vector<vec_t>`, where `vec_t` is defined as `std::vector<float_t>`.
+The type of `float_t` is defined as `float`.

+The label and image is distributed using `make_dvector_scatter`.

+Next, `backend_type` is created.
+On x86, it should be internal.
+On VE, it should be ve.

+The network is defined as `network<sequential> nn`.
+It is constructed in function `construct_net`.
+It is exactly the same as tiny-dnn.
+As you can see, you can add layers using `<<` operator to the network.

+As for optimizer, `dist_RMSprop optimizer` is defined.
+This is distributed version of optimizer and all-gathers the gradient calculated at each node internally.
+At this moment, we provide distributed version of RMSprop and adagrad.

+Tiny-dnn supports to call any function at the end of training of mini batch or epoch.
+The function object is defined as `on_enumerate_epoch` and `on_enumerate_minibatch`.
+Here, these function objects need to be sent to other nodes, so they need to be serialized.
+Therefore, we need to use function objects instead of lambda function of C++.

+Usually, the usage of these functions is to see the progress of the training.
+Therefore, the pointer to the network, etc. is passed to the function object.
+Please note that the pointer is valid only on rank 0 of the nodes.
+Therefore, execution of the functions is guarded by `if(get_selfid() == 0)`.

+Then you can just call `dnn_train` to train the network.
+It is similar to `train` method of network of tiny-dnn.

+After training, all nodes have the same weight of network.
+So you can test and save the model on rank 0.

+Currently, MLP and CNN with some other layers (e.g. dropout, batch normalization) are supported.
+As for CNN, please see "src/tut4.7-2/tut.cc".

+It is mostly the same as the previous example.
+Only the network construction is different.
+(In this example, testing during the training is comment out'ed, because it causes a problem during training with batch normalization...)

 # 5. Dataframe

 Dataframe for preprocessing is also supported.
 It provides